BuzzZ80/Rot-Lang/README.md

 - `divide dest, src1, src2`

 destinations must be nodes.
-How the operation affects a node depends on which operation is being done. sources can be nodes, number literals, or just an `x` for optional inputs/outputs that are to be disregarded. `x` is used, for example, if you only want to modify some of the coordinates of a node using `move`.\
+How the operation affects a node depends on which operation is being done.
+Sources can be nodes, number literals, or just an `x` for optional inputs/outputs that are to be disregarded. `x` is used, for example, if you only want to modify some of the coordinates of a node using `move`.\
-Node literals will be expressed as an octothorpe (`#`) followed by an integer literal.
+Node literals are expressed as an octothorpe (`#`) followed by an integer literal.

 # Examples
-I don't trust myself to write actual code without an interperter, but here's a simple example that adds 9 + 10 and prints it (hopefully):
+Here's a simple example that adds 9 + 10 and prints the result:
 ```
 (0, 0, 9, nop)              // loads 9 into #0
 (100, 0, 10, nop)           // loads 10 into #1
-(200, 0, 0, add #2, #0, #1) // stores 9+10 in #2
+(200, 0, 0, add #2 #0 #1)   // stores 9+10 in #2
-(300, 0, 0, display #2)     // prints 19 to screen
+(300, 0, 0, display #2)     // prints result to screen
 ```

-And here's hello world:
+And here's hello world, which should take over an hour to run with my implementation (Depending on your hardware):
 ```
 (0, 0, 72, displaychar #0)
 (1000, 0, 101, displaychar #1)